zdrgb622/knowledge-graph-generator/README.md

 # knowledge-graph-generator
-utilze LLM to generate knowledge graph/ bullet point for RAG
+converting html to mark down and utilze LLM to generate knowledge graph/ bullet point for RAG